 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the securities we are offering.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in, or incorporated by reference into, the registration statement, some items of which are contained in exhibits to the registration statement as permitted by the rules and regulations of the SEC.
 For further information with respect to us and our securities, we refer you to the registration statement, including the exhibits filed as a part of, or incorporated by reference into, the registration statement.
 Statements contained in this prospectus concerning the contents of any contract or any other document are not necessarily complete.
-If a contract or document has been filed as an exhibit to, or incorporated by reference into, the registration statement, please see the copy of the contract or document that has been filed or incorporated by reference.
-Each statement in this prospectus relating to a contract or document filed as an exhibit to, or incorporated by reference into, the registration statement is qualified in all respects by the exhibit so filed or incorporated by reference.
+If a contract or document has been filed as an exhibit to, or incorporated by reference into, the registration statement in this prospectus relating to a contract or document filed as an exhibit to, or incorporated by reference into, the registration statement is qualified in all respects by the exhibits so filed or incorporated by reference.
 The exhibits to the registration statement should be reviewed for the complete contents of these contracts and documents.